-Uninstalling apps might sound like an easy process but it leaves behind traces and residue files on your device consuming its storage.
-To completely uninstall and delete an app, you need to delete all the associated files to remove it entirely from your system.
+Uninstalling apps might sound easy but it leaves behind traces and residue files on your device consuming extra storage.
+To completely uninstall and delete an app, you need to delete all the associated files.
+We’ll start with how to remove an app and then talk about deleting the residual files in the later part of this article.

 1. Unlock your Android device and long-press the icon of the app that you wish to uninstall.
 You can perform this action on either your home screen or even inside your app drawer.